instana/vllm-granite/README.md

 -----
 ## <a id="appendix">Appendix</a>

-### <a id="offline-dockerfile">A. Building the Dockerfile for offline vLLM</a>
+### <a id="build-image-in-ocp">A. Building the vLLM Docker image within OCP</a>

-If you already have a published image, skip over to Step 6.
+If you already have an available image, skip over to Step 6.

 1. Change directory to the `Dockerfile` via the terminal.
     ```